 This how to make a baby blanket tutorial shows you have to make a light blanket.
 If you live in a cold climate and want a little thicker blanket, you can put an extra layer of flannel in the middle.
 Alternatively use a pin corduroy that has narrow ribs for one side.

 It is important to wash your fabric before you start to stop shrinkage and to remove any finishing chemicals your fabric may have in it that will irritate the baby’s skin.
+Some natural fabrics also shrink when washed so it is better to pre-wash so your final blanket doesn’t wrinkle or pucker.

 Further Reading: Prewashing